Henry B. Weil

 Weil holds an SB and an SM in management from MIT.

 Weil, Henry Birdseye, MIT Sloan Working Paper 6168-19.
 Cambridge, MA: MIT Sloan School of Management, 2019.

 Weil, Henry B., MIT Sloan Working Paper 6161-19.
 Cambridge, MA: MIT Sloan School of Management, 2019.

 Weil, Henry Birdseye, MIT Sloan Working Paper 6153-18.
 Cambridge, MA: MIT Sloan School of Management, October 2018.

 Dattée, Brice and Henry B. Weil.
 Technological Forecasting & Social Change Vol. 74, No. 5 (2007): 579-607.

 Henry B. Weil and James Milo Utterback.
-In Proceedings of the 23rd International Conference of the System Dynamics Society, edited by Jennifer I. Rowe, Joan M. Yanni, John D. Sterman, Nelson P. Repenning, Robin S. Langer, Boston, MA: July 2005.
+In Proceedings of the 23rd International Conference of the System Dynamics Society, edited by Jennifer I. Rowe, Joan M. Yanni, John D. Sterman, Nelson P. Repenning, and Robin S. Langer.
+Boston, MA: July 2005.

 Roberts, Edward B. and Henry B. Weil.
 Naval War College Review Vol. 23, No. 8 (1971): 22-28.